THE AGE OLD QUESTION

 Nonetheless, Lightroom is still good for those of you who do not need the “advanced editing”.
 It also offers good photos management, and you can quickly batch process by applying presets.

 While Lightroom did not work for me, I cannot tell you which is better.
 They both have their uses, and you have to decide which is right for you.

 |For photographers||For photographers, designers and artists|

 |Capable of retouching photos||Complex editing tools, your creativity is the limit|

 |Capable of batch processing||Capable of batching processing, but needs to define actions first|

 |Watch a few tutorial videos online and you are good to go||Steep learning curve|

 |Can probably find free presets and a few good add-ons online||Been around for a long time.
 You can find a ton of free brushes, actions, textures and add-ons online.|

-So if you have made up your mind that Photoshop and Lightroom is your “thing”, feel free to click on the banner below to get an offer.
+Finally, even though it is “creative cloud” now, you do not need to need an Internet connection to use it.
+You can still use Photoshop and Lightroom when you are offline.
+So if you have decided that Photoshop and Lightroom is your “thing”, feel free to click on the banner below to get an offer.

-Thanks for reading, and hope this has been useful to you.
+Thank you for reading, and hope this guide has been useful to you.